 It’s super simple and the same for every stew (no matter the theme).
-Students pick a card, identify each number and count out each ingredient, and place it in the pot.
+Students pick a card, identify each number, count out each ingredient and place it in the pot.
 Once all three ingredients are in the pot stir it up and sing the song!
-Then take the items out of the pot and sort it back onto the tray.
+Then take the items out of the pot and sort it in the tray.

 When to Play It

 Small group is the PERFECT time to introduce and teach students how to play counting stews.

 -Pick a card, say the number and count out each ingredient.
 This is an easy way to learn counting up to get to the total number of objects.
 I stir, sing the song, and sort the objects back onto the tray.
 I do this using private speech (I model talking through all the steps using super simple speech).

 -Next, we make a few stews together using one pot.
 Students take turns counting out the items, stirring the stew, and sorting the items back into the tray.

 -Last, I place the stew in the math center for students to play independently.

 The Big Question….How Many Pots?

 It’s totally up to you!
 Put out one pot, and students can work together to make stews OR put out 2-4 pots so each student can make their own stew during centers.

 This is the IMPORTANT part right!
 We want to intentionally plan play experiences where students are learning and practicing various skills and concepts.